There are three different classes of electric bikes. It’s used to determines what e-bike you can legally ride and where.

-Related: The best electric bikes in 2021
+Related: The best electric bikes

 In the United States, how e-bikes were regulated and the laws around them were unclear.
 At the federal level, there are safety regulations for the manufacturer.
 In 2002, House Bill 727 stated that low-speed electric bicycles are not to be considered motor vehicles.

 How e-bikes are used and where you can ride them is up to the state.
 E-bike regulations weren’t clear, and some states used the same regulations as a moped or scooter.

 Now, with the help of PeopleForBikes, 33 states have adopted the 3-Class system.
 As more states update and clarify the state law with the 3-class system, there can be standard regulations throughout the United States.
 It’ll make the use of e-bikes safer and eliminate confusion.